 - Whole pita breads, toasted

 - In a large cast-iron or other heavy skillet, heat oil over medium heat.
-Add onion; cook and stir 4-6 minutes or until tender.
-Add garlic, seasonings and, if desired, hot chili sauce; cook 30 seconds longer.
-Add tomatoes; cook 3-5 minutes or until mixture is thickened, stirring occasionally.
+Add onion; cook and stir until tender, 4-6 minutes.
+Add garlic, seasonings and, if desired, chili sauce; cook 30 seconds longer.
+Add tomatoes; cook until mixture is thickened, stirring occasionally, 3-5 minutes.

 - With back of spoon, make four wells in vegetable mixture; break an egg into each well.
-Cook, covered, 4-6 minutes or until egg whites are completely set and yolks begin to thicken but are not hard.
+Cook, covered, until egg whites are completely set and yolks begin to thicken but are not hard, 4-6 minutes.
 Sprinkle with cilantro; serve with pita bread.